Stelllarce/spelling-corrector/README.md

 ## Used technologies

-- FlaskAPI
+- FastAPI and Uvicorn - API
 - HTML and CSS - website front-end
 - JavaScript - website event handling and handling queries to the API
+- Flask - website back-end
-- Python - back-end
+- Python - spelling corrector

 ## References